AustroMelee/avatar-culinary-generator/docs/PROJECT_OVERVIEW.md

   - **Flavor Notes**: A brief on the dish's taste profile.
   - **Lore**: A small story or historical note about the dish's origins.
 - **Seeded Generation**: The generator supports a seeded pseudo-random number generator via a `?seed=your_seed` URL parameter for reproducible results and debugging.
+- **Thematic Influence**: Users can select a "theme" (e.g., "Ancient," "Spirited," "Modern") that influences the output.
+- **Rich, Narrative Output**: Each generation produces a detailed, sectioned breakdown:
+    - A **Dish Name**: Stylistically appropriate for the selected nations, sometimes with thematic icons.
+    - A **Concept**: An evocative, multi-sentence description of the dish's identity and spirit.
+    - **Flavor Notes**: A sommelier-style summary of the dish's taste and aroma profile.
+    - A **Key Ingredients List**: A formatted list showing each ingredient's name, role, type, and a short piece of "micro-lore."
+Rare ingredients are visually highlighted.
+    - **Preparation & Ritual**: A description of how the dish is made, often including cultural or spiritual rituals.
+    - **Serving Tradition**: A culturally specific note on how the dish is traditionally served or presented.
+    - **Lore**: A small story or historical note about the dish's origins.
+    - **Chef's Tip**: A fun, flavorful piece of advice for enjoying the dish.

 ## 3. Technical Architecture

 The project is a modern, front-end application built with vanilla JavaScript (ES Modules).
-The architecture emphasizes separation of concerns and maintainability.
+The architecture emphasizes separation of concerns, data-driven logic, and maintainability.

 - **Build Tool**: The project uses **Vite** for its development server and production builds.
 This provides features like Hot Module Replacement (HMR) and optimized build outputs.
 - **Directory Structure**:
-  - `src/core/`: Contains the main business logic for generation (`dishGenerator.js`, `nameGenerator.js`, etc.).
+  - `src/core/`: Contains the main business logic for generation.
+This includes the central `dishGenerator.js` orchestrator, as well as specialized, template-based generators for each text section (`nameGenerator.js`, `conceptGenerator.js`, `flavorNotesGenerator.js`, `preparationGenerator.js`, `loreGenerator.js`).
   - `src/core/data/`: Houses all the raw data for the generator.
-Nation-specific data (ingredients, etc.) is broken down into individual files (e.g., `fireNation.js`), while generic data (themes, lore) resides in its own modules.
+Nation-specific data (ingredients, serving traditions, chef tips) is broken down into individual files (e.g., `fireNation.js`).
+Generic data and text templates (`conceptTemplates.js`, `dishLoreTemplates.js`) also reside here.
   - `src/utils/`: Contains helper functions for DOM manipulation (`domUtils.js`) and randomization (`random.js`).
   - `src/`: The root source directory, containing the main entry point (`main.js`) and type definitions (`types.js`).
   - `src/assets`: Contains static assets like images.